dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 {% endraw %}
 {% endhighlight %}

-In your `entries.html.twig` template.
-Find `{% raw %}{% endfor %}{% endraw %}`.
+In your `entries.html.twig` template, find `{% raw %}{% endfor %}{% endraw %}`.
 Below this we want to add the pagination buttons.
 So let's put the following code there:

 {% highlight html %}
 {% raw %}